If you’ve done any research into SEO, you’ve likely found that the typical approach looks something like this:

 Is the user happy about the experience?

 Desire is how users feel about each interaction.
 This is usually evoked through visual branding, aesthetics and emotional design.
+For example, you can use a marketing gamification platform to add interaction and arouse user interest.
 It doesn’t matter how fresh and relevant your content is—if your design looks dated, a user won’t feel the excitement (and will likely assume that your content is dated too).

 Can the user find what they’re looking for?

 When it comes to your website, being findable is two-fold.
 There’s a direct tie to SEO tactics here, but it’s also about your internal information architecture (IA) and navigation.
 Once someone lands on your website, they should have a clear understanding of where they are, where to go and what to expect.